“It is my mission to show people that flute that can be just as soulful and

-His most dedicated fans follow his single releases on YouTube where his following has grown to 20,000 views per month and is on track to hit 1 million views later this year.
+His most dedicated fans follow his single releases on YouTube where his following has grown to 20,000 views per month and has surpassed 1 million views.

 He also attracts audiences on Instagram and in his videos through his unique onstage style.
 Like Prince, David Bowie and other iconic artists, Kearns wears small label designer clothes from Canada and Europe as an intricately woven reflection of his character.

 Kearns is working on the recording, producing, mixing and mastering stages for a new single he wrote.
 He also has plans for a new album, which he hopes to tour.
 He plays live regularly in the Toronto music scene (where he is now based) at festivals, private events and popular clubs including the Drake Hotel.